dipendermalik/PySpark-ML-Binary-Classifier/README.md

 - Area Under ROC Curve (AUC)

 ## Results
-The performance of the models is summarized below:
+The table below highlights the performance metrics of various classification models used in the analysis:

 | Model                     | AUC      | Accuracy | Precision | Recall   | F1       |
 |---------------------------|----------|----------|-----------|----------|----------|